Utility-Scale Solar PV Field Data & Thermal Inspections

 Remote monitoring and thermal inspections aren't competitors—they're partners.
 Monitoring gives you real-time electrical data.
 Thermal imaging gives you actionable intelligence for targeted repairs.
 Together, they maximize uptime, extend asset life, and protect your ROI.

-As the Texas Panhandle and South Plains continue expanding as a major hub for utility-scale solar development in the ERCOT market, we're positioned to deliver thermal inspections that meet IEC 62446-3 standards for quarterly O&M programs.
+As the Texas Panhandle and South Plains continue expanding as a major hub for utility-scale solar across the ERCOT, SPP, and Texas–New Mexico utility corridors, we're positioned to deliver thermal inspections aligned with IEC TS 62446-3 protocols for quarterly O&M programs.
 Our 640×512 radiometric thermal imaging detects hotspots, bypass diode failures, and delamination invisible to SCADA monitoring—with georeferenced data suitable for asset management systems and warranty claims.

 Technical Specifications & Capabilities